emcrisostomo/latency-simulation/blog-post.md

 - $c_a^2$ is arrival-time variability.
 - $c_s^2$ is service-time variability.

-Kingman's formula is an *approximation* that is asymptotically exact when $\rho\rightarrow 1$ and it applies to the GI/G/1 queue:
+Kingman's formula is an *approximation* that is asymptotically exact as $\rho\rightarrow 1$, and it applies to the GI/G/1 queue:

 | Component | Meaning                                 |
 |-----------|-----------------------------------------|
 | GI        | General inter-arrival time distribution |
 | G         | General service time distribution       |

-In plain English, this is the mean waiting time in queue for a system with a single server where interarrival times follow a general (not necessarily exponential) distribution and service times follow a (different) general distribution.
+In plain English: it's the mean waiting time for a single-server system where interarrival and service times can be broadly distributed (not necessarily exponential).

-So, this model is valid for:
+So, this model covers **many** practical systems:

-- **Many arrival distributions:** Poisson, bursty, scheduled, etc., as long as interarrival times are i.i.d. with finite variance (no infinite-variance tails).
+- Many arrival distributions (Poisson, bursty, scheduled), as long as interarrival times are i.i.d. with finite variance (no infinite-variance tails).
-- **Many service distributions:** constant, log-normal, normal, etc., as long as service times are i.i.d. with finite variance (no infinite-variance tails).
+- Many service distributions (constant, log-normal, normal), as long as service times are i.i.d. with finite variance (no infinite-variance tails).

-It is empirically _very accurate_ across a wide range of systems:
+It is empirically accurate across a wide range of bottlenecks:

-- CPUs
+- CPUs.
-- thread pools
+- Thread pools.
-- database connections
+- Database connections.
-- message consumers
+- Message consumers.

 In other words: **most backend bottlenecks**.

-> This generality is **exactly** why it’s powerful for software systems.

----

-## Why Is It So Useful to Software Engineers?

-The reality of software systems is not orderly or disciplined, and most production systems are not M/M/1 queues:

-* Requests are **bursty**: customers are noisy, scheduled batch jobs start, retries happen, GC pauses.
-* Service times have a **high variance**: cache hits vs. misses, service time is highly influenced by the size of the data set being processed, I/O activity, slow downstreams.
+## The Concept We're Really Talking About

+Before we go further, let's name the phenomenon we keep feeling in production.

-*Latency inflation* is the phenomenon where **observed latency** (by the customer) is much larger than the service time.
-That gap is latency inflation caused by *queueing*.
+*Latency inflation* is when **observed latency** (what the customer sees) is much larger than the service time (how long the code actually runs).
+The gap between the two is latency inflation caused by *queueing*.

-Kingman's law gives us a way to reason about **latency inflation** without pretending our world is exponential.
+Kingman's law gives us a way to reason about that gap without pretending our world is exponential.

-But what does this mean?

-> Latency inflation is not about slow code: it's about **waiting** before our code actually runs.
+> Latency inflation is not about slow code: it is about **waiting** before the code gets to run.

-Pretending the world is exponential means pretending our intuitions are correct when they are based on a model that is too simple:

-- "But... average latency should scale linearly!"
-- "But... the CPU is not saturated, queues shouldn't be forming!"
-- "But... this variance is too high, something is broken!"

-This is _bad_ because it leads to:
+When we ignore this, we tend to swing between two bad instincts:

-- **Overconfidence:** "Our average latency is low, we're fine!"
+- **Overconfidence:** "Average latency is low, we're fine”.
-- **Overcompensation:** "Latency variance is scary, let's scale up! (and keep utilization low)"
+- **Overcompensation:** "Variance is scary, let's scale up and keep utilization low”.

-This _works_ (sort of)... at a huge cost and little understanding.

-Kingman's law gives us a third path: **quantitative realism**.
+Both are expensive.
+Kingman gives us a third path: **quantitative realism**.

----

-## What Kingman's Law Really Says, in Plain English
+## What Kingman's Law Really Says

-This is dense, I know.
-Let's try to look at the formula in a different light:
+This is dense, so let's rephrase it in plain English:

 $$
 \text{Queueing delay} \propto \frac{\rho}{1 - \rho} \cdot (\text{arrival variability} + \text{service variability}) \cdot \text{average service time}
 $$

 There are three terms.
-Three **unavoidable facts**.
+Three unavoidable facts.
 Three levers.
 And only **one** of them is under direct operational control.

-1. **Utilization creates non-linear latency increase**: as $\rho\rightarrow 1$, waiting time _explodes_.
-Even with zero variance.
+1. **Utilization creates non-linear latency increase.** As $\rho\rightarrow 1$, waiting time explodes even with zero variance.
-2. **Variance amplifies waiting times**: variance doesn't _cause_ queues, variance _magnifies_ queues when utilization increases.
+2. **Variance amplifies waiting times.** Variance doesn't create queues, it magnifies them once utilization is high.
-3. **Latency variance is not a bug**: it's a _mathematical consequence_ of shared resources and utilization.
-You cannot remove variance without either:
+3. **Latency variance is not a bug.** It is a mathematical consequence of shared resources and utilization.
+You can only remove it by:

-    * Overprovisioning
+   - Overprovisioning.
-    * Operating a system where arrivals and service times are deterministic (which is unrealistic).
+   - Making arrivals and service times deterministic (unrealistic).
-    * Eliminating shared resources (which is also unrealistic).
+   - Eliminating shared resources (also unrealistic).

-Guess which one we're choosing?

----

 ## The Curve We All Rediscover the Hard Way

-The most important term in Kingman’s formula is this one:
+The most important term is this one:

 $$
 \frac{\rho}{1 - \rho}
 $$

-It grows slowly... until it doesn’t.
+It grows slowly... until it doesn't.

 | Utilization | Queueing factor |
 |-------------|-----------------|